seraphile/CMT/docs/rules.md

 ## #⚪The-Daily-Spews📰
 Our news channel.
 Make sure to read to keep up with current events & team organization.
 ### Temperature Checks
-Sometimes the representatives will do quick temperature checks in **#📰⚪the-daily-spews** to get a feel for general team vibes on a topic.
+Sometimes the representatives will do quick temperature checks in **#⚪the-daily-spews📰** to get a feel for general team vibes on a topic.
 Results of temperature checks are not set in stone, but they help representatives make snap decisions, such as e.g. temporarily closing our channels after a player is incinerated.
 ## #⚪Moist-Glallery
 A channel dedicated to art & creative content only.
 * Post Creative content **#⚪moisttalkers-glallery**.
 Don't be afraid to post it in the main channel as well, this channel exist for Archival purposes.
 Tag your art so people can search the channel more easily, e.g. [Richmond] or [Ziwa & Eugenia].